 Genealogy is an obstinate subject, requiring complete concentration, timeless hours, days and years.
 It's for those who are completely relaxed; it can not be hurried.
 The avenues are wide, the subject matter is immense, the rewards are the most gratifying.

 - He married Travis C. Van Horn, daughter of James Franklin VanHorn and Lela Lillian Walker Bozarth, circa 1959.

 - He officially witnessed the death of Myrtle Alice Lawson on 13 April 1971 at Blalock Nursing Home, 802 Fresa in Pasadena, Harris County, Texas.

 - He graduated from earning his PhD degree in 1972..

 - The following appeared on 6 July 1972 in The Deer Park Progress: Mr. and Mrs. Aston D. Pegues just returned from Shelbyville, Tennessee where the visited with Mr. Pegues' brother and his wife, Carlos and Mildred Pegues.
 The trip was especially interesting to Mrs. Pegues because Carlos arranged a tour through American Can while they were there, and the product being made was plastic tubes for Avon products.
 As most of you know, Mrs. Pegues just happens to be an Avon representative in our area.

 - Aston Dean Pegues died on 12 April 1989 at age 72 in Harris County, Texas.

 - His wife Travis C. Van Horn became a widow at his death.

-- He was buried at Grand View Memorial Park in Pasadena, Harris County, Texas.
+- He was interred at Grand View Memorial Park, Pasadena, Harris County, Texas.